VNOpenAI/skin-lesion-segmentation/README.md

 There are two common ways to augment data:

-- Before Training.
+- Offline augmentation: Generate augmented images before training.

-- While Training.
+- Online augmentation: Generate augmented images during training progress.

-For saving training time, I chosen the first way.
+To reduce training time, I chosen the first way.

-Download raw data from [5]. for your convenience , I splited, augmented data and stored in link [6].
+Download raw data from [5]. for your convenience, I splited, augmented data and stored in link [6].
 Download and put them in the same folder with your code.

-Your Directory structure will be:
+Your directory structure will be:

 ```
 Unet-and-double-Unet-implementation